 3. Arts strengthen the economy.

-- In Wisconsin, the 2017 Arts and Economic Impact 5 report from Americans for the Arts and the Wisconsin Arts Board shows that the nonprofit arts industry alone generates $535 million in economic activity annually (spending by organizations and their audiences), resulting in nearly $75 million in local and state tax revenues, 26,695 in full-time equivalent jobs and $555 million in resident income.
+- In Wisconsin, the 2017 Arts and Economic Impact 5 report from Americans for the Arts and the Wisconsin Arts Board shows that the nonprofit arts industry alone generates $657 million in economic activity annually (spending by organizations and their audiences), resulting in nearly $75 million in local and state tax revenues, 26,695 in full-time equivalent jobs and $555 million in resident income.

 4. Arts are good for local merchants.
 Attendees at Wisconsin’s nonprofit arts events spend $19.06 per person, per event, beyond the cost of admission on items such as meals, parking, and babysitters.
 Nine percent of the 9.4 million nonprofit arts attendees come from outside of Wisconsin.
 Those 806,000 attendees spend nearly twice as much as residents ($33.02 vs. $17.73)—valuable revenue for businesses and communities across the state.

 5. Arts drive tourism.
 Arts travelers are ideal tourists, staying longer and spending more to seek out authentic cultural experiences.
 The U.S. Department of Commerce reports that the percentage of international travelers including museum visits on their trip has grown steadily since 2003 (18 to 28 percent).
 The share attending concerts and theater performances has grown from 14 to 18 percent since 2003.

 6. Arts are an export industry.
 U.S. exports of arts goods (e.g., movies, paintings, jewelry) grew to $75 billion in 2012, while imports were just $27 billion—a $47 billion arts trade surplus.
 Click here to learn more about these stats.